-In the matter of the amendment of ARM 2.55.502 pertaining to the individual loss sensitive dividend distribution plan) NOTICE OF AMENDMENT

-1. On July 10, 2014, the Montana State Fund published MAR Notice No. 2-55-45 pertaining to the proposed amendment of the above-stated rule at page 1457 of the 2014 Montana Administrative Register, Issue Number 13.

-2. The Montana State Fund has amended the above-stated rule as proposed.

-/s/ Nancy Butler Nancy Butler, General Counsel Rule Reviewer

-/s/ Elizabeth Best Elizabeth Best Chair of the Board

-/s/ Michael P. Manion Michael P. Manion, Chief Legal Counsel and Rule Reviewer
+In the matter of the amendment of ARM 2.55.502 pertaining to the individual loss sensitive dividend distribution plan) NOTICE OF AMENDMENT)) TO: All Concerned Persons a State Fund published MAR Notice No. 2- Iment of the above-stated rule at page 1457 gister, Issue Number 13.
+2. The Montana State Fund has proposed. amended the above-stated rule as 3.
+No comments or testimony we ere received. /s/ Nancy Butler Nancy Butler, General Counsel Rule Reviewer /s/ Elizabeth Best Elizabeth Best Chair of the Board /s/ Michael P. Manion Michael P. Manion, Chief Legal Counse and Rule Reviewer I

-In the matter of the amendment of ARM) NOTICE OF AMENDMENT 2.59.402 pertaining to limited income persons, 2.59.405 pertaining to credit union records retention, and 2.59.407 pertaining to credit union debt cancellation contracts

-1. On August 21, 2014, the Department of Administration published MAR Notice No. 2-59-507 pertaining to the proposed amendment of the above-stated rules at page 1856 of the 2014 Montana Administrative Register, Issue Number 16.

-3. The department has amended ARM 2.59.402, 2.59.405, and 2.59.407 exactly as proposed.
+In the matter of the amendment of ARM 2.59.402 pertaining to limited income persons, 2.59.405 pertaining to credit union records retention, and 2.59.407 pertaining to credit union debt cancellation contracts) NOTICE OF AMENDMENT)))) TO: All Concerned Persons Notice No. 2-59-507 pertaining to the pro rtment of Administration published MAR posed amendment of the above-stated Administrative Register, Issue Number 16.
+2. No comments were received.
+3. The department has amended exactly as proposed.
+ARM 2.59.402, 2.59.405, and 2.59.407

-By: /s/ Sheila Hogan Sheila Hogan, Director Department of Administration By: /s/ Michael P. Manion Michael P. Manion, Rule Reviewer Department of Administration
+By: /s/ Sheila Hogan

+Sheila Hogan, Director

+Department of Administration

+By: /s/ Michael P. Manion

+Michael P. Manion, Rule Reviewer

+Department of Administration

-In the matter of the adoption of NEW RULES I through VIII pertaining to transitioning existing sales finance company licenses to the Nationwide Multistate Licensing System and use of the system for all future licensing NOTICE OF ADOPTION
+In the matter of the adoption of NEW) NOTICE OF ADOPTION

+RULES I through VIII pertaining to

+transitioning existing sales finance)

+company licenses to the Nationwide)

+Multistate Licensing System and use of)

+the system for all future licensing)
-1. On August 7, 2014, the Department of Administration published MAR Notice No. 2-59-514 pertaining to the proposed adoption of the above-stated rules at page 1633 of the 2014 Montana Administrative Register, Issue Number 15.

-2. The department has adopted New Rule I (ARM 2.59.1201), New Rule II (ARM 2.59.1202), New Rule III (ARM 2.59.1203), New Rule IV (ARM 2.59.1204), New Rule V (ARM 2.59.1205), New Rule VI (ARM 2.59.1206), New Rule VII (ARM 2.59.1207), and New Rule VIII (ARM 2.59.1208) exactly as proposed.

-3. The department intends to apply these rules retroactively to July 1, 2014.
-A retroactive application of the proposed rules does not negatively affect any involved party.
+- 1. On August 7, 2014, the Department of Administration published MAR Notice No. 2-59-514 pertaining to the proposed adoption of the above-stated rules at page 1633 of the 2014 Montana Administrative Register, Issue Number 15. - 2.
+The department has adopted New Rule I (ARM 2.59.1201), New Rule II (ARM 2.59.1202), New Rule III (ARM 2.59.1203), New Rule IV (ARM 2.59.1204), New Rule V (ARM 2.59.1205), New Rule VI (ARM 2.59.1206), New Rule VII (ARM 2.59.1207), and New Rule VIII (ARM 2.59.1208) exactly as proposed. - 3.
+The department intends to apply these rules retroactively to July 1, 2014.
+A retroactive application of the proposed rules does not negatively affect any involved party. - 4.
+No comments were received.

-By: /s/ Sheila Hogan Sheila Hogan, Director Department of Administration By: /s/ Michael P. Manion Michael P. Manion, Rule Reviewer Department of Administration
+By: /s/ Sheila Hogan

+Sheila Hogan, Director

+Department of Administration

+By: /s/ Michael P. Manion

+Michael P. Manion, Rule Reviewer

+Department of Administration